 8. See what else the author wrote

-Re-reading a book is like deepening a friendship.
-It allow the books that you’ve identified as the best and most meaningful to shape your life and guide you through different seasons.
+Rereading a book is like deepening a friendship.
+It allows the books that you’ve identified as the best and most meaningful to shape your life and guide you through different seasons.
+Here are some of the rich benefits you’ll gain from rereading books.

 “We do not enjoy a story fully at the first reading.
 Not till the curiosity, the sheer narrative lust, has been given its sop and laid asleep, are we at leisure to savour the real beauties.” – C. S. Lewis, On Stories